fermyon/spin/docs/content/sips/00x-cloudevent-trigger.md

 6. Write examples for new CloudEvents component.

 ### Non-Functional Requirements
-1. Scale spin to support thousands of CloudEvents requests per second.
+1. Scale Spin to support thousands of CloudEvents requests per second.
 2. Establish reasonable performance metrics for the new CloudEvents component.

 ## Future design considerations